khatianadaraia/cat-eye/README.md

 # CatEye

-> The anti-ChatGPT for academic writing.

 CatEye is a deterministic evidence extraction tool for researchers.
-It maps your PDF library against your paper's argument structure — showing you exactly which passages from which papers support each section.
+It maps your PDF library against your paper's argument structure, and shows you exactly which passages from which papers support each section.

 **Zero generation.
 Zero hallucination.
 Every word comes from your documents.**